 - Contra Costa Regional Medical Center‘s Breastfeeding Accommodation Policy will help to provide an area to accommodate staff and clients to breastfeed their babies.
 They will purchase a comfortable chair, storage containers, a freezer, and educational materials on hand-expression of breast milk.

-- Planned Parenthood Hilltop Mall‘s Breastfeeding Accomodation Policy will establish a positive, accepting atmosphere for breatfeeding mothers by providing time to feed during work hours, and a clean and pleasant room to express milk.
+- Planned Parenthood Hilltop Mall‘s Breastfeeding Accommodation Policy will establish a positive, accepting atmosphere for breastfeeding mothers by providing time to feed during work hours, and a clean and pleasant room to express milk.

-- First Baptist Church Breastfeeding Policy will create a an environment supportive of breastfeeding by providing privacy screens, a manual breast pump, and a small refrigerator to store breast milk for its employees.
+- First Baptist Church Breastfeeding Policy creates an environment supportive of breastfeeding by providing privacy screens, a manual breast pump, and a small refrigerator to store breast milk for its employees.

 Movement and Play

-- Pogo Park Movement and Play Policy is committed towards encouraging young children to move by increasing access to a safe place to play in parks throughout the city of Richmond – revised Nov.
+- Pogo Park Movement & Play Policy encourages young children to move by increasing access to a safe place to play in parks throughout the city of Richmond – revised Nov.
 2013

-- Brighter Beginnings Movement and Play will provide a play area with equipment for young children at their facilities, and staff will have a physical activity break at meetings lasting 90 minutes or longer.
+- Brighter Beginnings Movement & Play Policy provides a play area with equipment for young children at their facilities and for staff to have a physical activity break at meetings lasting 90 minutes or longer.

-- Fresh Approach (PCFMA) Movement and Play Policy is committed towards encouraging young children to move by increasing access to a safe place to play at Elm Playlot.
+- Fresh Approach (PCFMA) Movement & Play Policy encourages young children to move by increasing access to a safe place to play at Elm Playlot.